Diploma Policy

 Seminar education

-In order to acquire advanced specialized knowledge and skills, students will take seminar courses from their third year onwards.
-These courses are a place where the "three learnings" of Faculty of Service Innovation- "learning from academia," "learning from companies," and "learning from activities" - can be comprehensively applied, and students will mobilize all the knowledge they have gained through these learnings to delve deeper into their research themes through communication with their professors and fellow students, group work, and presentations, with the aim of completing their graduation research as a culmination of their efforts in their fourth year.
+To acquire advanced specialized knowledge and skills, seminar education is implemented from the third year onward.
+This education is a place where the "three learning methods" of Faculty of Service Innovation "learning from academics," "learning from companies," and "learning from activities"—are comprehensively utilized.
+Through this learning, students mobilize all the knowledge they have gained, and through communication with faculty members and fellow students, group work, and presentations, they delve into their research themes, aiming to complete their graduation research project as the culmination of their efforts in their fourth year.

 Furthermore, in Faculty of Service Innovation, the syllabus will specify the goals and evaluation methods for each subject, and learning outcomes will be evaluated based on these.
 The goals and evaluation methods will be explained to students at the first class of each subject, allowing them to plan their studies.
 To enhance students' active learning, a maximum number of subjects will be set to increase the study time per subject, and a maximum number of students will be set for classes that mainly involve active learning, including discussions and exercises, in an effort to improve the effectiveness of education.